 Rachael Boast's Versus Versus anthology launch events

-Versus Versus: 100 Poems by Deaf, Disabled & Neurodivergent Poets, edited by poet and disability advocate Rachael Boast, is published by Bloodaxe Books on Thursday 22 May.
-It is a Poetry Book Society Recommendation for Summer 2025.
-The anthology will be launched online with Bloodaxe Books on publication day, and then at festivals around the UK, with further events taking place across the globe.
+Versus Versus: 100 Poems by Deaf, Disabled & Neurodivergent Poets, edited by poet and disability advocate Rachael Boast, was published by Bloodaxe Books in May 2025.
+It was a Poetry Book Society Recommendation for Summer 2025.

 The anthology brings together poets from the international arena, from emerging voices to world-renowned authors.
 Most of the work is by contemporary writers – writing in many different styles and from varying traditions – alongside a sampling of historical poets.
 Also featured are poems translated from Japanese, Chinese, Vietnamese, German, Russian, Arabic, Hebrew, Spanish, and French Sign Language (linking to a video of a signed performance of Levent Beşkardès’ poem ‘V’).